undefinedDarkness/undefineddarkness.github.io/src/2022/memory-for-idiots.md

 Okay but why doesn't this work?
 It's because our `timestamp` variable doesnt exist anymore once timestamp returns, So the pointer we return is pointing to garbage.
 There's three ways we can fix it, By marking our memory static, By taking a char buffer as a argument or by *allocating* our memory so that it won't disapper once our function is complete.

+==📜 Plain old data types can be simply passed around without any memory shenanigans, This is most efficient for smaller structures==

 #### Solution 1: static
 ```c
 char *getTimestamp() {